-- Development of new immune-regulatory molecules for inflammation, autoimmunity and cancer - ◆Identification of dead cell-derived molecules activating/suppressing immune responses - ◆Elucidation of mechanisms of intestinal homeostasis by symbiosis with microrganisms - Analysis of newly synthesized compounds with anti-tumor activity
+• Development of new immune-regulatory molecules for inflammation, autoimmunity and cancer

+Identification of dead cell-derived molecules activating/suppressing immune responses

+• Elucidation of mechanisms of intestinal homeostasis by symbiosis with microrganisms

+Analysis of newly synthesized compounds with anti-tumor activity

 (Fig.1) A C-type lectin receptor Dectin-2 promotes the engulfment of cancer cells by liver-residing macrophages, namely Kupffer cells, contributing to the suppression of liver metastasis.
 MCL, a Ctype lectin receptor known for forming complex with Dectin-2, is also essential for such anti-tumor response (upper panel).
 Liver metastasis is aggravated in Dectin-2deficient mice (lower panel).
-(PNAS 113: 113: 3844-3849, 2016) 14097-14102, 2016)
+(Fig.2) Dead cells release damage-associated molecular patterns (DAMP) to activate immune cells to provoke inflammation.
+This study have shown the dead cells at the same time secrete PGE2 which suppress inflammation by inhibits TNFa transcription.
+We propose to name the former activating DAMP (aDAMP) and the latter inhibitory DAMP (iDAMP).
+Our immune system is homeostatically controlled by balance of aDAMP and iDAMP.
+(PNAS 113: 3844-3849, 2016)